Contents

 kill -9 / power outage

-The lock file survives.
-On the next ttp start, if the process is dead, the lock is orphaned and state.attempt_recovery() is called automatically to restore firewall and DNS.
+The lock file survives in tmpfs.
+On the next ttp start, if the process is dead, the lock is orphaned, and TTP runs pre-flight recovery: cleaning stacked mounts, destroying the stale nftables table, and clearing the orphan lock.

 If for any reason automatic recovery does not run, you can restore the network manually: